Musa Habes Almaaytah: Early life

+Habes, Musa's father worked in the state administration holding the position of Governor in some of the major cities of Jordan.

 His mother comes from a well-off, educated background; her grandfather, Ismail Hassan Al Nabulsi trader from the city of Nablus, crossed over to the eastern bank of Jordan and settled down in Irbed, sometime at the end of the 19th century.
 His eldest son, Hassan, Rabeeha's father continued successfully the business of the family, and together with his wife Massara Salah from Damascus raised a wonderful family of three sons and five daughters, all of whom got proper education.
 All three sons graduated from renowned universities; The eldest son Dr. Ismail Hassan Nabulsi was a medical doctor; the second son Nabih Hassan Al Nabulsi graduated as a Pharmacist from Damascus University and the third son Yahya Hassan Al Nabulsi studied Architecture and graduated from the University of Florence in Italy.
 The parental house of Musa's mother, a typical Levantine house, a landmark in Irbed has been acquired by the Municipality of the city for its historic value.

 Musa H. Al Maaytah has got four brothers and one sister, all holding BA's and Master degrees.
 Due to his father's appointment to several cities of Jordan, such as Irbed, Jerash, Madaba, Aqaba, Mafraq, Amman (since an administrative Governor could not be appointed to the same region more than one term) Musa moved along with his family and spent his childhood in various cities of the kingdom.